Dvirus97/dvirusJS/README.md

         - dom manipulations
         - and many more

+---
+At the end of each file i added a `usage example` code. hope thats help.

 > If you came across this code and want to leave a comment or make a suggestion, I will be happy to hear.

 ## Enjoy :)